jacksteamdev/proto-background-iframe/README.md

 ### Advantages

 1. Unlike a service worker, this is a persistent environment; as long as the portal is open, the iframe environment exists.
 2. The iframe document has access to the Chrome API.
+Verified APIs:
+   1. `chrome.tabs` events & methods
+   2. `chrome.storage` events & methods
+   3. `chrome.commands` event
+   4. `chrome.webNavigation` events
+   5. `chrome.system.display` events
+   6. `chrome.idle` events
 3. The iframe document has access to DOM-related APIs.
 4. The extension service worker can be much smaller, thus lighter to load.